 Government and fire management

 We’ve discussed previously how public policy can mitigate the effects of natural disasters.
 In the case of wildfires, a local government might decline building permits for certain areas.
 Local governments can maintain firebreaks or require homeowners to do so.
-And local governments are responsible for evacuation plans as well.
+And local governments are responsible for evacuation plans as well, including requirements for multiple egress routes.
 Both local and state governments may develop resiliency plans.

 Building codes are normally the purview of state governments.
 They may mandate the use of fireproof or -resistant building materials or set minimum distances for offsets from property lines.